hoegge/documentation/projections/system-projections.md

 The use case of this project is subscribing to all events within a category.

+> COMMENT: But, isn't there only a single $by_category projection?
+So you can only do that for one kind of streams, and not use last for some and first for others?
+Examples please.
+Elaborate.

 ## By event type

 The `$by_event_type` (_http://127.0.0.1:2113/projection/$by_event_type_) projection links existing events from streams to a new stream with a stream id in the format `$et-{event-type}`.

+> QUESTION: So this is like the $all projection, i.e. all events in the system, with the stream name added somewhere (since you don't bother to show)?

 You cannot configure this projection.